 6. Report the exchange: Finally, you must report the exchange on your tax return and file IRS Form 8824.
 The amount of tax you owe will depend on the difference between the adjusted basis of the original property and the purchase price of the replacement property.

-I have personally performed hundreds of 1031 exchanges in the Orange Beach and Gulf Shores area over the last 20 years.
+Over the last 20 years, I've helped many clients with their 1031 exchanges in the Orange Beach and Gulf Shores area.
 If you need help identifying a replacement property or navigating the 1031 exchange process, you can reach me, Mike Cranston, at 251-504-1121 or send a message through my website at www.condoinvestment.com.